karan469/Smart-Filter/README.md

 There are 3 parts to this project:
 - Semantic Segmentation using [detectron2](https://github.com/facebookresearch/detectron2)
-- Face detection using transfer learning.(/face
+- Face detection using transfer learning on detectron2 itself.
 - Smile detection on detected face.

 # Pre-requisites